Selling Inherited Property to Siblings: How to Make the Conditions Fair and Tax-Efficient

 FAQ

-There is no legal obligation for an expert valuation.
-However, it is strongly recommended to find a fair price, avoid disputes, and provide a solid basis for the tax office, as an unrealistically low price could be considered a gift.
+There is no legal obligation for a valuation report.
+However, it is strongly recommended in order to find a fair price, avoid disputes, and have a solid basis for the tax office, which could interpret an unrealistically low price as a gift.

-Generally, the buyer covers the ancillary purchase costs.
-These include the land transfer tax (3.5% to 6.5% depending on the federal state), notary fees, and the costs for registering in the land register (together around 1.5% - 2.0% of the purchase price).
-The costs for an expert valuation can be shared.
+Generally, the buyer bears the ancillary purchase costs.
+These include the real estate transfer tax (ranging from 3.5% to 6.5% depending on the federal state), notary fees and the costs for registration in the land register (together approximately 1.5% - 2.0% of the purchase price).
+The cost of an appraisal can be shared.

-A mixed gift occurs when a property is deliberately sold at a price significantly below the actual market value.
-The difference between the paid price and the market value is considered a gratuitous transfer (gift) by the tax office and is subject to gift tax if it exceeds personal allowances.
+A mixed gift occurs when a property is deliberately sold at a price that is significantly below the actual market value.
+The difference between the price paid and the market value is regarded by the tax office as a gratuitous benefit (gift) and is subject to gift tax if it exceeds personal allowances.

-No, the ten-year speculation period does not restart with the date of inheritance.
-As an heir, you take over the period from the deceased.
-The key date is when the deceased originally purchased the property.
-If this purchase was more than ten years ago, no speculation tax is due.
+No, the ten-year speculation period does not begin with the date of inheritance.
+As an heir, you inherit the period from the deceased person.
+The crucial date is when the deceased originally purchased the property.
+If this purchase was more than ten years ago, no speculative tax is due.

-No, that's not possible.
-Every property purchase contract in Germany must be notarised to be legally valid.
-A contract without a notary is ineffective, and no ownership change can take place in the land register.
+No, that is not possible.
+Every property purchase agreement in Germany must be notarised to be legally valid.
+A contract concluded without a notary is ineffective, and ownership cannot be transferred in the land register.

-If the sibling taking over the property cannot pay out the co-heirs (not even with a loan), alternatives must be considered.
-Options include jointly selling the property to a third party and sharing the proceeds, jointly renting it out, or as a last resort, pursuing a partition auction.
+If the sibling taking over cannot pay off the co-heirs (even with a loan), alternatives must be considered.
+Options include jointly selling the property to a third party and dividing the proceeds, jointly renting it out, or, as a last resort, conducting a partition auction.

 Subscribe to our newsletter